Licensed Practical Nurse

-- Informs Director or Clinical Coordinator of any problems potential or actual which affect the safety of health of patients and staff.
+- Inform Director or Clinical Coordinator of any problems potential or actual which affect the safety or health of patients and staff.

 This position has no supervisory responsibilities.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
-The requirements below are representative of the knowledge, skill, and/or ability required.
-Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
+The requirements listed below are representative of the knowledge, skill, and/or ability required.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the

 EDUCATION and/or EXPERIENCE:

-Bachelors of Science degree in nursing and two years relevant experience OR Associates degree in nursing and be certified to work in Washington State as an LPN or RN and have four years relevant experience OR High School diploma and be certified to work in Washington State as an LPN and have six years of relevant experience.
-Experience providing direct care to chemically dependent patients preferred.
+Bachelors of Science Degree in Nursing and two years of relevant experience.
+OR Associates Degree in nursing and be certified to work in Washington State as an LPN or RN and have four years of relevant experience OR High School Diploma and be certified to work in Washington State as an LPN and have six years of relevant experience.
+All levels require a minimum of nine months of providing direct care to chemically dependent patients.
 Previous work with Native Americans is preferred.